Tuhin114/NPM-Package/README.md

-# `npx tuhin_poddar`
+# `tuhin_poddar`

 Welcome to `npx tuhin_poddar`!
 This package provides a personal CLI tool to display a styled introduction and contact information for Tuhin Poddar.

 ## Description

-The `npx tuhin_poddar` package is a CLI tool that displays a beautiful and interactive introduction to Tuhin Poddar, a Computer Science enthusiast with a focus on Web Development, Data Structures, Algorithms, and more.
+The `tuhin_poddar` package is a CLI tool that displays a beautiful and interactive introduction to Tuhin Poddar, a Computer Science enthusiast with a focus on Web Development, Data Structures, Algorithms, and more.
 The tool utilizes various libraries to create a visually appealing output in the terminal.

 ## Installation